lucques/conjin/doc/deployment_local.md

 # Start web server + DB server as virtualhost locally via nginx

-There is one Docker Compose project.
+Each local deployment has one application Docker Compose project.
+All local deployments additionally share the Conjin reverse-proxy Compose project described below.
 - Services with **autostart**:
     - Apache with PHP
     - Mariadb server